- K-Beauty Skincare Tips for Mask Season – Post-COVID

 K-Beauty post-Covid skincare and your skin barrier

 Since our skin barrier is the one that most suffers in this whole post-Covid skin issues situation, it is also the one we should protect and take care of the most.
 The skin barrier is the outermost layer of your skin.
 It is the shield that protects your skin from external environmental threats.
-When it’s healthy it keeps your skin water balance and macrobiotic flora in check.
+When it’s healthy, it keeps your skin water balance and macrobiotic flora in check.
 When your skin barrier becomes compromised, the skin can undergo Transepidermal water loss (TEWL).
 Thus, causing it to become dehydrated.
 It then generates a “domino effect” in which your skin becomes more and more sensitized.

 K-Beauty post-Covid skincare products that help with Maskne and irritated skin

 Luckily, K-Beauty skincare has been a synonym for moisturized and hydrated skin for years.
-We picked the 10 must-have K-Beauty post-Covid skincare products for you.
+We picked the ten must-have K-Beauty post-Covid skincare products for you.
 These will hopefully help your skin in the new “wearing-mask era”!

 COSRX – AHA/BHA Clarifying Treatment Toner

 Starting the list with an OG product, the COSRX AHA/BHA Toner has been a K-Beauty skincare fan’s favorite for years.
 But this time you won’t use it as usual.
-As mentioned, avoiding actives as much as possible is very important.
+As mentioned, avoiding activities as much as possible is very important.
 The Korean post-Covid skincare trend here is to spray the inside of your mask with the toner before going out.
-This K-Beauty post-Covid skincare tip gives you a very mild alternative to directly applying an exfoliant when you feel like your pores are being suffocated.
+This K-Beauty post-Covid skincare tip gives you a mild alternative to directly applying an exfoliant when you feel like your pores are suffocated.